The benefits of exercise for people living with HIV

-Exercising is important, whether you are HIV-positive or HIV-negative because regular exercise is part of a healthy lifestyle.
+Exercising is important, whether you are HIV-positive or HIV-negative.
+Regular exercise is part of a healthy lifestyle.

-However, different types of exercise are appropriate depending on where an individual is in his/her HIV treatment progression.
+Different types of exercise are appropriate depending on where an individual is in their HIV treatment progression.
 Exercise plays a role in controlling some of the long-term side effects, such as altered body composition and elevated cholesterol, triglycerides and blood glucose.

 - Maintains or builds muscle mass and decreases fat, helping to maintain a healthy body weight